The Tampa Bay Rental Market: What Landlords and Renters Should Know

 Single-Family Home Rentals: A Growing Opportunity

-While apartments and multifamily units dominate many rental discussions, the market for single-family homes (SFHs) in the Tampa Bay region is increasingly significant—and carries its own nuances:
+While apartments and multifamily units dominate many rental discussions, the market for single-family homes (SFHs) in the Tampa Bay region is increasingly significantly.

 • Median rent for single-family homes is around $2,350/month, with averages often exceeding $3,000 depending on size and location.